carlsonclaire/rock-paper-scissors-exercise-CC/README.md

 # Install the repository
 Fork this [remote repository](https://github.com/carlsonclaire/rock-paper-scissors-exercise-CC) under your own control, then "clone" or download your remote copy onto your local computer.

-Navigate to your game from the command line based on where it's stored on your computer and the title you've given your game.
+Navigate to your game from the command line based on where it's stored on your computer and the title you've given your repository.
 For example:

 ```sh
 cd rock-paper-scissors-exercise